the-genemachine/Open-Source-LLMs/Manual/manual.md

 - Install and configure **LM Studio** as a local inference server.
 - Connect **Anything LLM** with **LM Studio** to create a fully functional AI pipeline.

-### Step 3: Implement Function Calling with Olama
+### Step 3: Implement Function Calling with Ollama

-Later, we will integrate **Olama**, which provides local function execution capabilities.
+Later, we will integrate **Ollama**, which provides local function execution capabilities.
 This involves:
-- Installing **Olama**.
+- Installing **Ollama**.
-- Pulling models from Olama via the **terminal**.
+- Pulling models from Ollama via the **terminal**.
 - Setting up a **local API server** for function execution.

-Olama is an important tool for function calling, and understanding how to configure it will be crucial for extending our system’s capabilities.
+Ollama is an important tool for function calling, and understanding how to configure it will be crucial for extending our system’s capabilities.

 ## Building a Local RAG Agent